11 Major Sustainability Challenges to Address

 Second, it gives your staff the freedom to play a part.
 Hence, it may improve morale and make everyone aware of the responsibility.

 You can teach your staff the importance of these topics.

 Some alternatives include promoting sustainability in company speeches, such as -

 If your company manufactures and sells goods, study your supply chain and incorporate fresh ideas, such as -

-Responsible material sourcing: Know where the raw materials or parts you purchase come from.
+Know where the raw materials or parts you buy come from.
 You can impact your partners by upholding fair labor practices.
 You can achieve this by rejecting child labor or supporting fair-trade agreements.

 You can also try relocating your manufacturing plant near your consumer base.
 It will reduce transportation-related emissions and will be cost-efficient.
 You can replace parts, if not all, with on-site solar or wind power systems.

 "Conservation is a state of harmony between men and land."
 By Aldo Leopold

 6. Take Responsibility and Work to Get Better

 Responsibility increases with increased transparency.
 Leadership tactics and encouraging your employees are essential for implementing business sustainability programs.
 These programs promote change and enhance better outcomes.